Alluofuyo/cordcloud_checkin/README.md

 This is a script that will automatically check in your CordCloud account and get the traffic every day.

-`Usage`
+## `Usage`
----
+***
-You have two methods to use this script.
+You have two methods to use this script:

 1. Run the script in your machine.
 `python AutoCheckIn.py --username=<username> --password=<password> [--keep-cookie]`
 `username`: Your CordCloud username.Required.
 `password`: Your CordCloud password.Required.
 `keep-cookie`: If you want to keep the cookie file, you can use this option.
+***
-2. Run the script in Github Actions.(recommended) First, fork this repository to your own repository.
+2. Run the script in Github Actions.(recommended)
+First, fork this repository to your own repository.
 Then update the cron time you want in you Github Actions workflow file.
 ```yaml
 on:
   schedule:
     - cron: '0 16 * * *'
 ```
 And set the `USERNAME` and `PASSWORD` in the Github Actions secrets `Settings->Secrets->Actions->New repository secret`.
-   All done!
+All done! :smile_cat: :smile_cat: :smile_cat: